bannus/async-ricochet-robots/doc/api-specification.md

 - Game URL (for players) only includes gameId
 - Board is generated once with 17 goals and persists for all rounds
 - Game ends after 17 goals are completed
+- Round deadlines are set individually when starting each round

 ---